joelarson4/Thunder/readme.md

 * *play()*           : Plays the ThSequence.

-*Thunder's RTTL+* : A string specifying RTTL with some extra capabilities.
+*Thunder's RTTTL+* : A string specifying RTTTL with some extra capabilities.
 --------------------------------------------------------------------------
 The string may begin with a name followed by a colon.
 For example, "Rock and roll: " would mean the sequence name is "Rock and roll".
 The next portion is header portion ending in a colon.
 The header contains a comma seperated list of key/value pairs, each seperated by an equal sign.
 The keys that are allowed for the header are as follows: